Contact us Today: 843-224-7638

 Of Trauma Generation: 13 Adult Attachment Sexuality Healings

 The psychological and emotional effects of trauma generation can be profound and far-reaching.
 Children of trauma survivors often struggle with a range of issues, including heightened anxiety in adult attachment struggles, hyper-vigilance and emotional numbing, and difficulty regulating their emotions.
-Symptoms can then lead to a sense of emotional fragility expressed by dismissiveness and a persistent feeling of being “on edge,” as if the trauma is ever-present and ready to resurface.
+Symptoms can then lead to a sense of emotional fragility expressed by dismissiveness and a persistent feeling of being “on edge,” like the original trauma is ever-present and ready to resurface at any moment.

 Furthermore, the intergenerational transmission of trauma can result in a distorted sense of identity and self-worth.
-Survivors may internalize the belief that they are inherently flawed and/or unworthy, and this perception can be passed down to their offspring.
-This can manifest in a range of issues, such as low self-esteem, difficulty forming healthy relationships, and a propensity for engaging in self-destructive behaviors.
+Survivors may internalize the belief that they are inherently flawed and/or blame-worthy, and this perception can be passed down to their offspring.
+This can manifest in a range of issues, such as low self-esteem, difficulty forming effective relational dynamics, and a propensity for engaging in self-destructive behaviors.

-Emotional tolls of trauma generation can also have a significant impact on loved ones and family dynamics in interpersonal relations.
+Emotional tolls of generational harm can also have a significant impact on loved ones and family dynamics in interpersonal relations.
 Survivors may struggle to trust others, leading to a breakdown in communication and intimacy within the family.
 In turn, this can create a cycle of emotional distance and disconnection, further compounding the effects of the trauma and its isolation.

 The impact of trauma generation extends beyond the psychological and emotional realm, often manifesting in physical health consequences as well.
-Traumatic invalidations like denying a survivor’s reality, emotional neglect and controlling behavior to minorities/people trying to recover from complex traumas play a significant role in deepening traumatic harm.
-Numerous studies have demonstrated a link between childhood and/or teen+ trauma and an increased risk of developing a range of chronic physical conditions, such as cardiovascular disease, diabetes, and autoimmune disorders.
+Traumatic invalidations like denying a survivor’s reality, emotional neglect and controlling behavior to the oppressed/people desiring to recover from complex traumas play a significant role in deepening traumatic harm.
+Numerous studies (e.g. UCLA study) have demonstrated a link between childhood and/or teen+ trauma and an increased risk of developing a range of chronic physical conditions, such as cardiovascular disease, diabetes, and autoimmune disorders.
 Stress from complex trauma can aggravate any pre-existing physical conditions as well, even under regular life stressors.

-So, we encourage you to get involved and apply inspirations from Trauma Generation: 13 Adult Attachment Sexuality Healings to your every day life.
+So, we encourage you to get involved and apply inspirations from this blog, Trauma Generation: 13 Adult Attachment Sexuality Healings to your every day life.

 Certainly, the impact of trauma generation extends far beyond the individual and familial level, reaching into the broader societal fabric.
 Unresolved trauma can contribute to the perpetuation of cycles of violence, social inequalities, and systemic oppression, creating a complex web of interconnected challenges.